limsonglip/Google-Cybersecurity-Professional-Portfolio/3. Incident Report Analysis/README.md

 ## Step 1: Access supporting material

-Link to supporting material: Applying the NIST CSF
+Link to supporting material: <a href="2.
+Controls and Compliance Checklist/Botium Toys Scope, goals, and risk assessment report.pdf">Applying the NIST CSF</a>

 ## Step 2: Summarize the security event